iterative/dvc.org/content/blog/2021-07-13-hyperparam-tuning.md

 Let's start by talking about DVC a bit because we'll be using it to add reproducibility to our tuning process.
 This is the tool we'll be using to track changes in our data, code, and hyperparamters.
-With DVC, we can add some automation to the tuning process and be able to reproduce it all if we find a really good model.
+With DVC, we can add some automation to the tuning process and be able to find and restore any really good models that emerge.

-A few things DVC makes easier to do include:
+A few things DVC makes easier to do:

 - Letting you make changes without worrying about finding them later
 - Onboarding other engineers to a project
 - Sharing experiments with other engineers on different machines
-- Tracking experiments and results in your Git repo and compare them from the command line
+- Tracking experiments and results in your Git repo and compare based on parameters from the command line
 - Versioning the entire pipeline (including data, code, and commands run)

-For hyperparameter tuning, this means you can play with values and code changes without losing track of which changes made the best model and also have other engineers take a look.
+For hyperparameter tuning, this means you can play with their values without losing track of which changes made the best model and also have other engineers take a look.
 We'll do an example of this with grid search in DVC first.

-## Working with DVC
+## Working with a DVC project

-Using grid search in hyperparameter tuning means you have an exhaustive list of hyperparameter values you want to cycle through.
-Grid search will cover every combination of those hyperparameter values.

-We're going to show how grid search works with DVC on an NLP project.
+We're going to be working with an existing NLP project.
 You can [get the code we're working with in this repo](https://github.com/iterative/example-get-started).
 It already has DVC set up, but you can check out
 [the Get Started docs](https://dvc.org/doc/start) if you want to know how the DVC pipeline was created.

-### Run an experiment

 First make sure you're in a virtual environment with a command similar to this.